JupyterPER/HakeRatio/README.md

-## Probability distributions and calculations for Hake's ratio statistics in measuring effect size
+## Novel computational approaches for ratio distributions with an application to Hake’s ratio in effect size measurement
 *a data storage for a research paper with supplementary materials - software, notebooks*

 by **Jozef Hanč, Martina Hančová, Dominik Borovský**